What stores carry your products near me?

 Where can I buy your products online?

-You'll find the widest assortment of our products - including online and Flagship exclusive items - here at TheoChocolate.com, shipping throughout the US.
-You can also purchase multi-packs of our chocolate bars, cups, candy and Cookie Bites on Amazon.com (look for Sold by Theo Chocolate on the page to confirm it's directly from us.
+You'll find the widest assortment of our products here at TheoChocolate.com, shipping throughout the US.
+You can also purchase multi-packs of our chocolate bars, cups and candy on Amazon.com (look for Sold by Theo Chocolate on the page to confirm it's directly from us).

 When do you have Broken Bar days?